It is with much sadness that my sister and I announce the death of our dear father, Gordon

 About 7500 years ago a series of sand bars or barrier islands developed along the coast off Formby Point, resulting

-our prehistoric landscape and revealing those ancient imprints.
+erosion is uncovering our prehistoric landscape and revealing those ancient imprints.

 And how did I become involved?
 I had first heard of these mysterious